Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors

 To summarize our results on simulated data, we find that the recovered ring diameter, orientation angle, and asymmetry are fairly robust to the image prior, while the width and fractional central brightness are tied to the prior.
 However, it is possible to overly bias the diameter with an overly-biased prior.
 In particular, the RIAF prior applied to observations of a GRMHD simulation with flux extending beyond the ring may be too constraining and cause over-estimation of the diameter.
 Reassuringly, priors that are less constraining or more accurate dependably recover the diameter, orientation, and asymmetry.
 On the other hand, features like the ring width and fractional central brightness can be adjusted by imposing different priors.

-\subsection{Ring features of M87* reconstructions}
+\subsection{Ring Features of M87* Reconstructions}

-Fig.~\ref{fig:m87_features} and Tab.~\ref{tab:m87_features} show the results of feature extraction for the M87* image reconstructions.
-Tab.~\ref{tab:m87_features} includes the results of using the eht-imaging algorithm with fiducial parameters~\citep{m87paperiv} for reference, although eht-imaging is not directly comparable to our score-based priors since it utilizes hand-crafted regularizers as a proxy for a prior and visibility amplitudes instead of closure amplitudes.
-Fig.~\ref{fig:m87_ring_fits} visualizes the ring features on April 6 reconstructions.
+Figure \ref{fig:m87_features} and Table \ref{tab:m87_features} show the results of feature extraction for the M87* image reconstructions.
+Table \ref{tab:m87_features} includes the results of using the \texttt{eht-imaging} algorithm with fiducial parameters~\citep{m87paperiv} for reference, although \texttt{eht-imaging} is not directly comparable to our score-based priors since it utilizes hand-crafted regularizers as a proxy for a prior and visibility amplitudes instead of closure amplitudes.
+Figure \ref{fig:m87_ring_fits} visualizes the ring features on April 6 reconstructions.
 We assumed ring structure in all the posterior samples under the different score-based priors.
-As shown in Figs.~\ref{fig:m87} and \ref{fig:m87_celeb}, the CelebA images have the weakest ring structure, which may have caused higher variance in the extracted features.
+As shown in Figures \ref{fig:m87} and \ref{fig:m87_celeb}, the CelebA images have the weakest ring structure, which may have caused higher variance in the extracted features.